andre-ols/whatsapp_api_nodejs/README.md

 # Server Running Live on Port: 3000 - access <http://localhost:3000>
 ```

+### How to use the API

+Access the API through the browser: <http://localhost:3000/auth> to get QR code to scan.

+After scanning the QR code, refresh the page to scan second QR code.

+Done! ✅ You can now access the API Docs through <http://localhost:3000/api-docs>

 ### 🛠 Technologies Used

 The following tools were used in building the project: